coverclock/com-diag-codex/README.md

 * BoringSSL 1.1.0 which is Google's fork of OpenSSL 1.1.0 from which it is substantially different;
 * OpenSSL 1.1.1;
 * OpenSSL 3.0.2;
+* OpenSSL 3.0.13;
-* OpenSSL 3.0.13.
+* OpenSSL 3.0.15.

 When I make changes, Codex gets tested on a variety of OpenSSL versions depending on what test system I run it on.
 As later versions of OpenSSL deprecate functions, I port Codex to that version, so I can't guarantee the latest release of Codex will still work under earlier versions.

-The Codex handshake (renegotiation) feature in Codex only works under OpenSSL 1.0.2.
+The Codex handshake (renegotiation) feature in Codex only worked under OpenSSL 1.0.2.
 It's of questionable value anyway, but it was an enlightening exercise.
-The Codex handshake unit test however remains very useful since it only attempts a renegotiation if either end, client or server, receives a hangup signal (```SIGHUP```).
+The function call has been removed (it was a big security hole, as it turns out).

 I have run the unit tests on a variety of systems, including an x86_64 running Ubuntu, and an ARM (Raspberry Pi) running Raspberry Pi OS